technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 # Lab 4: Creating an intelligent hiring agent for talent acquisition

-In this lab, you'll establish the foundation for your hiring automation system.
+TEST In this lab, you'll establish the foundation for your hiring automation system.
 You'll begin by importing a pre-configured solution that contains all the necessary Dataverse tables and data structure for managing candidates, job positions, and hiring workflows.
 Next, you'll